cairo-book/cairo-book/src/ch02-99-01-arrays.md

 ### Storing multiple types with Enums

 If you want to store elements of different types in an array, you can use an `Enum` to define a custom data type that can hold multiple types.
+Enums will be explained in more detail in the [Enums and Pattern Matching](ch05-00-enums-and-pattern-matching.md) chapter.

 ```rust
 {{#include ../listings/ch02-99-common-collections/no_listing_04_array_with_enums/src/lib.cairo}}